Employee Vs. Independent Contractor?

 |

-regulate the worker's business activities.
-An independent contractor incurs and
+business activities.
+An independent contractor incurs and pays travel and

 EMPLOYEE